 1. Regulatory bodies

-In the United States, the Commodity Futures Trading Commission (CFTC) regulates gold futures trading.
-This body ensures market integrity and protects traders from fraudulent practices.
-Staying informed about changes in regulations is vital, as shifts can influence trading strategies.
+In the US, the Commodity Futures Trading Commission (CFTC) regulates gold futures.
+Staying informed about regulatory changes is important — rule shifts can affect leverage limits, margin requirements, and trading conditions.

 2. Compliance requirements